A guide to carbon monoxide detectors

-You should regularly check the battery life of your CO alarm and test it using the in-built test button, much in the same way you would a smoke detector.
+You should regularly check the battery life of your CO alarm and test it using the in-built test button, much in the same way you would a smoke alarm.

 Understanding carbon monoxide levels

-Most CO detectors have screens showing the reading of carbon monoxide gas levels.
+Many carbon monoxide detectors have screens showing the reading of CO levels.
 These are usually measured in parts per million (PPM).
 Anything below 35PPM is considered safe for exposure over an 8 hour period.
 200PPM is where mild symptoms are likely to occur and anything over 400PPM is considered extremely dangerous.

 What to do if your carbon monoxide detector alarm goes off